DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 ```

 2. yaml parser
-    This can be installed anywhere eg. <Downloads/> or in <ros_ws/src>
+    This can be installed anywhere eg. <Downloads/> or in <ros_ws/src>.
+Go to desired directory and paste:

     ```
-    In desired directory:
     git clone https://github.com/jbeder/yaml-cpp.git
     cd yaml-cpp
     mkdir build